Skip to main content

 Team management

-From the Members page, you can invite your team members to join your organization.
-Currently three roles are supported:
+From the Org Settings > Members page, you can invite your team members to join your organization.
+Currently these roles are supported:

-• Org Owner: they own and have complete control over the organization.
-We currently treat the Org Owner as the main billing contact for the organization too.
-From the Members page, you can change the Org Owner to another member.
+• Org Owner: they have complete control over the organization.
+We recommend giving the main billing contact the owner role.
+From the Members page, the owner can transfer this role to another member.
+Only the owner can delete the organization or change its name or slug.

 Repos